Isogeometric Least-squares Collocation Method with Consistency and Convergence Analysis: Comparisons and discussions

 \textbf{Example III:} source problem defined on the three-dimensional cubic domain $\Omega = [0,1] \times [0,1] \times [0,1]$, i.e.,

 where

 Its analytical solution is,

 The three-dimensional physical domain $\Omega$ is modeled as a cubic B-spline solid with $4 \times 4 \times 4$ control points, as listed in Appendix A3.
-Furthermore, the cubic B-spline solids with additional control points employed in this example were generated by uniformly inserting knots to the B-spline solid in Appendix A3.

-In Fig.~\ref{fig:three-dim-solution}, the analytical solution, IGA-L solution, and IGA-C solution for Eq.~\pref{eq:exmp_three_dim} are illustrated, where the IGA-L and IGA-C solutions were generated with $7 \times 7 \times 7$ control points.
-Specifically, to get the IGA-L solution, $10 \times 10 \times 10$ Greville collocation points were employed, and the relative error is $0.0232$ (see Fig.~\ref{fig:three-dim-igl-solution}).
-On the other hand, the relative error for the IGA-C solution with Greville collocation points is $0.1456$ (Fig.~\ref{fig:three-dim-igc-solution}).
+In Fig.~\ref{fig:three-dim-solution}, the IGA-L, IGA-C, and IGA-SC solutions for Eq.~\pref{eq:exmp_three_dim} are illustrated, where the solutions were generated with tri-cubic B-spline solid.
+Specifically, to get the IGA-L solution, $7 \times 7 \times 7$ control points and $10 \times 10 \times 10$ Greville collocation points were employed, and the relative error is $0.0232$ (see Fig.~\ref{subfig:3d-igl-solution}).
+On the other hand, the relative error for the IGA-C solution with $7 \times 7 \times 7$ control points and Greville collocation points is $0.1456$ (Fig.~\ref{subfig:3d-igc-solution}).
 In this example, the relative error of the IGA-L solution is one order of magnitude smaller than that of the IGA-C solution.
-Additionally, Figs.~\ref{fig:three-dim-igl-err} and ~\ref{fig:three-dim-igc-err} present the absolute error distribution for the IGA-L and IGA-C solutions, respectively.
+Moreover, in Fig.~\ref{subfig:3d-igsc-solution}, $10 \times 10 \times 10$ control points and $14 \times 14 \times 14$ collocation points were used to generate the IGA-SC solution with relative error $0.0347$.
+Similar as the two-dimensional case, the relative error of the IGA-SC solution is larger than that of the IGA-L solution, though the numbers of control points and collocation points of IGA-L method are both less than those of the IGA-SC method.
+Additionally, Figs.~\ref{subfig:3d-igl-err}-~\ref{subfig:3d-igsc-err} present the absolute error distribution for the IGA-L, IGA-C, and IGA-SC solutions, respectively.

-Furthermore, plots of the numerical results for Eq.~\pref{eq:exmp_three_dim} are illustrated in Fig.~\ref{fig:three_dim_example}.
-From Fig.~\ref{fig:three_dim_example}, we can see that the performances of the IGA-C, IGA-L fixed strategy, and IGA-L variable strategy are similar to those in the one- and two-dimensional examples.
+Furthermore, diagrams of the numerical results for Eq.~\pref{eq:exmp_three_dim} are illustrated in Fig.~\ref{fig:three_dim_example}.
+Specifically, diagrams of $\log_{10}(h)$ v.s. $\log_{10}$(relative error) for IGA-L, IGA-C, and IGA-SC are illustrated in Figs~\ref{subfig:3d-iga-l}-~\ref{subfig:3d-iga-sc}, respectively.
+From these diagrams, it can be seen that, the convergence rates of the three methods are all $O(h^2)$ for $p=3$, $O(h^4)$ for $p=4,5$, and $O(h^8)$ for $p=6,7$.
+The diagrams of $\log_{10}$(Time) v.s. $\log_{10}$(relative error) for the the three methods are presented in Fig.~\ref{subfig:3d-time-err}, where the performance of IGA-SC method is the best.

 \textbf{Example IV:} elastic problem, i.e., the simply supported beam (see Fig.~\ref{fig:beam}).
 As illustrated in Fig.~\ref{fig:beam}, the simply supported beam with a rectangular cross section has depth $h$ and length $2l$.
 Uniformly distributed loading $q$ was applied on the upper surface, and equilibrium was maintained by reaction force $ql$ at both ends.
 Here, the body force need not be considered.
 The analytical solution of the simply supported beam problem is